dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 4. As a first time user, I want to be able to view the full menu
 5. As a first time user, I want to be able to view food allergies and calories
 6. As a first time user, I want to be able to view a description and price of the food
-7. As a first time user, I want to be able to leave a comment or review
+7. As a logged in user, I want to be able to leave a comment or review
-8. As a first time user, I want to be able to see other user’s comments and reviews
+8. As a logged in user, I want to be able to see other user’s comments and reviews
-9. As a first time user, I want to be able to edit and delete a comment I have made
+9. As a logged in user, I want to be able to edit and delete a comment I have made
 10. As a first time user, I want to be able contact the restaurant
 11. As a first time user, I want to be able to make a reservation
 12. As a first time user, I want to be able to view the restaurants location and opening hours
 13. As a first time user, I want to know about the business and it’s ethos
 14. As a first time user, I want to be able to see special offers and promotions.
-15. As a first time user, I want to be able to to sign in to, or create an account
+15. As a logged in user, I want to be able to to sign in to, or create an account
-16. As a first time user, I want to be able to log out of an account
+16. As a logged in user, I want to be able to log out of an account
 17. As a first time user, I want to be able to see separate menus for lunch, dinner and drinks
 18. As a first time user, I want to be able to view the business’ social media